apache/ofbiz/executioncontext20091231/BranchReadMe.txt

 to hold utility methods.
 Those methods can be moved to other components when the branch is merged into the trunk.

+An interesting side-effect of the new security design is its ability to expose security holes in the trunk.
+Log in as admin, go to Party Manager and click on the Find button.
+The exception that is thrown exposes a flaw in the findparty.ftl file.

 ---------------------------------------------------

 2010-01-11: The ExecutionContext implementation is fairly complete.